Guru Radha Kishan: Recognition

-Wife , brothers and Child
+Family

-Guru Radha Kishan was ably supported by his better half Sunita Sharma throughout his life.
-His family was arrested so many times for social and political reasons but his wife Sunita Guru, herself a prominent NFIW activist even though came from a rich family of landowners neither regretted nor complained about this lifestyle and always supported him.
+Guru Radha Kishan was ably supported by his wife Sunita Sharma throughout his life.
+His family was arrested so many times for social and political reasons but Sharma, herself a prominent NFIW activist even though came from a rich family of landowners neither regretted nor complained about this lifestyle and always supported him.

-She held various positions in NFIW and lead from the front to serve the people, be it the relief camps organised by NFIW for flood effected people or the Shanti March after 1984 Sikh riots.
-She was a source of constant encouragement for college students and women volunteers during mass movements and election campaigns.
-She treated them like her family and always ensured the safety and timely meals for them, so many times she has to cook for them herself which she happily did.
+She held various positions in NFIW, in relief camps organised by NFIW for people affected by floods or the Shanti March after 1984 anti-Sikh riots.

-She worked rigorously to organise the first Shanti March in Delhi and ensured a noticeable participation of Sikhs and their families demanding immediate relief for Sikh community and severe prosecution for the killers.
+She helped organise the first Shanti March in Delhi and ensured a participation by Sikhs families demanding immediate relief for Sikh community and severe prosecution for those responsible for the riots.
 Several human rights organizations along with the media applauded this humanitarian act of her and her comrades.

 Like her husband she followed the path of simplicity and impeccable integrity and insisted that others follow the same course in public life.
 She suffered much she never abandoned with her principles.
 She neither demanded nor accepted favours from anyone throughout her life.

-Born at Saharanpur on 2 March 1939 in a Zamindaar family, Sunita zealously started working for the underprivileged after her marriage and remained involved with NFIW and Communist movement till her eternal sleep on Deepawali, 13 November 2012.
+Born at Saharanpur on 2 March 1939 in a Zamindaar family, Sunita zealously started working for the underprivileged after her marriage and remained involved with NFIW and Communist movement until her death on 13 November 2012, coinciding with Deepawali that year.
 Amarjeet Kaur, Secretary CPI National Council, Senior Communist Ramsaran Ram, Prof. Dinesh Varshney and Dhirendra Sharma, Secretary Delhi Communist Party were among the people and Social activists gathered to pay her the last tributes.

 His son Sameer Sharma Guru is an advocate of Social Justice.
 Sameer Guru, presently a member of Centre for Environment and Social Empowerment started his career with The Independent Media Group.
 His writings on Socio-Legal issues and work for Structural Stability of Buildings, Vrindavan Widows and Underprivileged Elders in the society talks about his personality.